Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Prof. Dr. Mons.
 Lluís CLAVELL (Roma, Italy)

-Today, the Gospel puts forward for consideration Jesus' advice to his disciples, then and now.
-In the community of the first Christians there were also faults and behaviors that are contrary to God's will.
-The final verse offers us the framework to solve the problems arisen, throughout history, within the Church: «For where two or three are gathered in my Name, I am there among them» (Mt 18:20).
-Jesus is present in all epochs of his Church, his “mystic Body”, invigorated by the constant action of the Holy Spirit.
-We are always brothers, whether our ecclesial community is a big or a small one.
+Today, the Gospel suggests that we consider some of Jesus' recommendations to His disciples, both from those times and for all times.
+Even in the community of the early Christians, there were faults and behaviors contrary to God's will.
+The final verse provides the framework for resolving problems that arise within the Church throughout history: "For where two or three are gathered together in my name, there am I in the midst of them " (Mt 18:20).
+Jesus is present in every period of the life of His Church, His "Mystical Body", invigorated by the unceasing action of the Holy Spirit.
+We are always brothers and sisters, whether the community is large or small.

-«If your brother or sister has sinned against you, go and point out the fault when the two of you are in private, and if he listens to you, you have won your brother» (Mt 18:15).
-How beautiful and truehearted is the fraternal relationship Jesus teaches us!
-In front of a fault against me or against someone else, I must beseech the Lord's grace to forgive, to understand and, finally, to try and rectify my brother.
+"If your brother sins against you, go and tell him his fault between you and him alone.
+If he listens to you, you have won over your brother” (Mt 18:15).
+How beautiful and loyal is the fraternal relationship about which Jesus teaches us!
+When faced with an offense against me or someone else, I must ask the Lord for His grace to forgive, to understand, and ultimately, to try to correct my brother or sister.

-Today it is not as easy as before, when the Church was less numerous.
-But, if we mull over these things in a direct dialogue with God, our Father, He will enlighten us and help us find, the time, the place and the right words for us to carry out our duty to help.
-It is important to purify our heart.
-St. Paul inspirits us to correct our neighbor with a straight intention: «Brothers, even if a person is caught in some transgression, you who are spiritual should correct that one in a gentle spirit.
-But watch yourself, or you also may be tempted» (Gal 6:1).
+Today, things are not as simple as when the Church was less numerous.
+But if we ponder our relationships in dialogue with our Heavenly Father, He will enlighten us to find the time, place, and appropriate words to fulfill our duty to help one another in a spirit of familial charity.
+It's crucial to purify our hearts.
+Accordingly, St. Paul encourages us to correct our neighbor with a righteous intent: “Brothers, even if a person is caught in some transgression, you who are spiritual should correct that one in a gentle spirit, looking to yourself, so that you also may not be tempted” (Gal 6:1).